chentianqi99/CSI4142Project/README.md

 # CSI4142Project
-This is our working environment for the course CSI4142 class project
+This is our working environment for the course CSI4142 class project.